confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 !!! important
 	The processing log is not for server logging, but rather for per-record logging on ksqlDB applications.
-If you want to configure a Kafka appender for the server logs, assign the `log4j.appender.kafka_appender.Topic` and `log4j.logger.io.confluent.ksql` configuration settings in the ksqlDB Server config file.
+If you want to configure an {{ site.ak }} appender for the server logs, assign the `log4j.appender.kafka_appender.Topic` and `log4j.logger.io.confluent.ksql` configuration settings in the ksqlDB Server config file.
 For more information, see